 In addition to the chemical perimeters listed above each body of should also identify the following physical characteristics.
 These are the factors that affect most bodies of water.

 This baseline information is crucial for designing future rehabilitation and maintenance programs.
 Each factor will be interpreted and recommendations will be provided on how to improve the existing water quality.
 The Pond and Lake Connection can specifically tailor a site analysis to meet the needs of your lake or pond and provide a written report with simple, concise data for your review.

 This test will determine safe levels of bacteria, causes of algae blooms, weeds and fish kills.
 Bacteria, Metals, Minerals, Nutrients, Oxygen Availability, pH, Color and Turbidity are tested.

 Contamination can come from a number of sources, including heavy rain like much of the state has had recently.
-More rain creates more runoff into lakes and ponds, increasing the amount of bacteria.
+More rain creates more runoff into lakes and ponds, increasing the number of bacteria.

 Large groups of ducks and geese also contribute to bacteria levels, bacteria levels are also high when large groups of people swim in one area.

 This will test for toxic metals from domestic plumbing and other environmental sources.
 Antimony, Arsenic, Barium, Cadmium, Chromium, Copper, Lead, Nickel, Selenium and Zinc levels are tested.

 This will test for toxic compounds used by gas stations, dry cleaners and machine shops.59 Volatile Organic Compounds including: MTBE, Benzene, Toulene and Trichloroethylene will be tested.